GabrieleGiuseppini/Floating-Sandbox/BUILD-Windows.md

 -- Generating done
 -- Build files have been written to: C:/Users/FSUser/source/build/wxWidgets-3.1.4
 ```
 Now it's time to build wxWidgets.
-Open the solution in Visual Studio, select the `Release` configuration, start a build for the `INSTALL` project, and go grab a cup of coffee.
+Open the solution in Visual Studio, select the `Release` configuration, and start a build for the `INSTALL` project.
+Do not go for a coffee yet as this build is gonna be quite quick.
 After the build is complete and installed, you should see the following under your new `%SDK_ROOT%\wxWidgets-3.1.4` directory:
 ```
 01/01/2022  06:31 PM    <DIR>          .